- Version Introduced:10.7

-The response includes no editedFeatures and exceededTransferLimit=true if the count of edited features to return is more than the maxRecordCount.
-If clients are using this parameter to maintain a cache, they should invalidate the cache when exceededTransferLimit = true is returned.
-If the server encounters an error when generating the list of edits in the response, exceededTransferLimit = true is also returned.
+The response includes no editedFeatures values and exceededTransferLimit=true if the count of edited features to return is more than the maxRecordCount value.
+If clients are using this parameter to maintain a cache, they should invalidate the cache when exceededTransferLimit=true is returned.
+If the server encounters an error when generating the list of edits in the response, exceededTransferLimit=true is also returned.

-The default for this parameter is none, which will not include editedFeatures.
+The default for this parameter is none, which does not include editedFeatures values.

 URL to update all events.